GingaaBread/GNOStatic/src/advanced/sets/list.md

 # Instantiating Lists

-Lists can be instantiated using the data type of the list followed by the square brackets with a comma in between `[,]`.
+Lists can be instantiated by using the data type of the list followed by the square brackets with a comma in between `[,]`.

 This creates a new instance of the List class.
-Unlike all other objects, sets are initialised to `empty`, instead of `null` when declared.
+Like all sets, lists are initialised to `empty`, instead of `null` when declared.

 ::: danger